Andrei Vasilevskiy: Early years in Tampa Bay (2014–2016)

-On 3 September 2015, Vasilevskiy had successful surgery to remove a blood clot from near his left collarbone and to treat a type of Vascular Thoracic Outlet Syndrome.
+On 3 September, Vasilevskiy had successful surgery to remove a blood clot from near his left collarbone and to treat a type of thoracic outlet syndrome.
 Vasilevskiy was expected to return to the ice in 2–3 months.
-On 21 October 2015, Vasilevskiy was cleared to come off of his blood thinner medication, allowing him to return to practice.
-On 1 November 2015, the Lightning recalled Vasilevskiy from his conditioning stint with the Crunch, where he made 56 of 58 saves in two wins.
-Vasilevskiy made his return to the NHL that same night, in a 4–3 Lightning victory over the Carolina Hurricanes.
+On 21 October, Vasilevskiy was cleared to come off of his blood thinner medication, allowing him to return to practice.
+On 1 November, the Lightning recalled Vasilevskiy from his conditioning stint with the Crunch, where he made 56 of 58 saves in two wins.
+Vasilevskiy made his return to the NHL that same day, in a 4–3 Lightning victory over the Carolina Hurricanes.
+Vasilevskiy once again filled in for Ben Bishop in round three of the 2016 playoffs against the Pittsburgh Penguins after Bishop got injured.
+Despite Vasilevskiy's strong performance, the Lightning lost in seven games, one win shy of a second consecutive appearance in the Stanley Cup Finals.

-On 1 July 2016, the Lightning announced the re-signing of Vasilevskiy to a three-year contract extension.
 Vasilevskiy appeared in 24 games with the team during the 2015–16 season, posting a record of 11–10–0 to go along with a 2.76 goals-against average and .910 save percentage, as well as one shutout in his second season.
-He also played in eight Stanley Cup playoff games in 2016, recording a record of 3–4 to go along with a 2.76 goals-against average and .925 save percentage.
-On 28 December 2016, Vasilevskiy recorded his first career NHL point as an assist on an overtime goal scored by Tyler Johnson, which came in a 4–3 victory over the Montreal Canadiens.
+He also played in eight Stanley Cup playoff games, recording a record of 3–4 to go along with a 2.76 goals-against average and .925 save percentage.